One injured in north Wichita shooting

 WICHITA, Kan.
 (KSNW) – The Wichita Police Department is investigating a shooting that left one person with serious but non-life-threatening injuries Saturday afternoon.

-Police say the shooting occurred on the 2700 block of north Madison st. around 6:40 p.m.
+Police say the shooting occurred on the 2700 block of North Madison around 6:40 p.m.

 According to WPD, a 26-year-old man was taken to a nearby hospital with multiple gunshot wounds to his body.